c-sanders/BoostAndQtThreads/README.md

 	TestClass.hpp --> moc_TestClass.cpp

-Taking into account what was stated earlier, we can see that the make utility would ascertain that the prerequisite file for this target should be `moc_TestClass.hpp`. make would then go searching for a prerequisite file with this name, but would be unable to find it.
+Taking into account what was stated earlier, we can see that make would ascertain that the prerequisite file for this target should be `moc_TestClass.hpp`. make would then go searching for a prerequisite file with this name, but would be unable to find it.
 This is one of the reasons why suffix rules were described earlier as not being all that powerful - or clever.